FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 - [sway-libs](../files/0013-configurable-and-composable-storage/sway-libs/) provide:
   - definition of the `Storage` trait as well as few other traits like, e.g., `DeepReadStorage` and `DeepClearStorage`.
   - implementation of the atomic `Storage` types, `StorageBox` and `StorageEncodedBox`.
-  - implementation of STD dynamic storage types like, e.g., `StorageVec` and `StorageMap`.
+  - implementation of standard library dynamic storage types like, e.g., `StorageVec` and `StorageMap`.
 - [user-defined-libs](../files/0013-configurable-and-composable-storage/user-defined-libs/) provide:
   - implementation of a user defined `StoragePair` storage type.
 - [contracts](../files/0013-configurable-and-composable-storage/contracts/) provide: